Stealthy20/grocery-shopping-list/README.md

 ![Delete Modal](docs/modal.png "Image of the delete modal")

 **Footer**
-- Footer with social media links that opens in new tabs.
+- Footer with social media links that open in new tabs.

 ![Footer](docs/footer.png "Image of the footer")
 ---